surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 taken into account.

 **Amplitude** – Controls the amplitude of the LFO.
-This is the parameter should be used if you want to control the depth of an LFO with a controller. (like controlling vibrato depth with the modulation wheel)
+This is the parameter you should use if you want to control the depth of an LFO with a controller (like controlling vibrato depth with the modulation wheel, for instance).

 **Deform** – Deform the LFO shape in various ways.
 The effect varies with the LFO waveform.